harperpomeranian/Self-Discord-Bot-with-CharacterAI/README.md

 After cloning this repo onto your machine, follow these steps:

 ### Step 1: Install requirements
-Install the required packages by running `pip install -r requirements.txt`
+Create a virtual environment, then install the required packages by running `pip install -r requirements.txt`

 ### Step 2: Get your CharacterAI Token